 This is where the child understands what other people are saying.
 It is a major step in the progress of a child with Autism.
 It is however not enough for the child to understand just a handful of words such as food, milk, bike etc. A typical child of seven can understand and use at least 10,000 words.
 A child with Autism needs to have his receptive language boosted as early and as quickly as possible.

-Receptive language software
+Receptive language app

 Teaching with pictures